bbatsov/batsov.com/_posts/2024-03-21-the-story-of-a-nickname.md

 this to this day.
 That's why for a while, when signing up for something, I was trying the following nicknames in this order:

-- bozhidar (my name is pretty rare, even in Bulgaria, plus there are several ways to spell it in English; this meant there was a good chance I'd land "bozhidar" with some services)
+- bozhidar (my name is pretty rare, even in Bulgaria, plus there are several ways to spell it in English;[^1] this meant there was a good chance I'd land "bozhidar" with some services)
 - bozhidarb
 - bbatsov
 - bozhidar.batsov (I rarely got to this one, as it's quite long and "bbatsov" was usually available)